Margaret Cho: Podcast

 In July 2019, Cho started a podcast called The Margaret Cho.
 It features guests who primarily work in show business and features original music by Garrison Starr.

 Personal life

 Cho married Al Ridenour, an artist involved in The Cacophony Society and the Art of Bleeding, in 2003.
 Cho was featured in an Art of Bleeding performance in March 2006.
 She described her marriage as "very conventional and conservative, I think.
 I mean we're such weird people that people just can't imagine that we would have a conventional marriage.
-But, yeah, we are very conventional."
-They were separated in September 2014 and Cho confirmed their separation in December.
-Cho referred to herself as "divorced" in an April 2015 profile in The New York Times, but actually filed for divorce in August 2015.La Ferla, Ruth.
-"For Margaret Cho, Nothing Is Too Private for a Punch Line".
-The New York Times.
-April 10, 2015.
-In April 2019 it was reported that the divorce was finalized.
+But yeah, we are very conventional."
+They separated in September 2014, and Cho confirmed their separation in December.
+Cho referred to herself as "divorced" in an April 2015 profile in The New York Times, but actually filed for divorce in August 2015.
+In April 2019, it was reported that the divorce was finalized.

 In the early 1990s, Cho dated director Quentin Tarantino.
+She also dated musician Chris Isaak.

+As of 2008, in a profanity-laced blog post, Cho self-identified as a Christian, although she does not agree with nor align ideologically with mainstream Christianity.